 English Studies at NBU (ESNBU) is an entirely open access, double-blind peer reviewed academic journal published by the Department of English Studies, New Bulgarian University in one or two issues per year in print and online.
 Manuscripts are accepted in English, with occasional articles in other languages.

-Open Access means that all published articles in ESNBU are freely available without charge to the users or their institutions.
+ESNBU is Open Access - all published articles are freely available without charge to the users or their institutions.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author as long as the original authors, citation details and publisher are identified.
 This is in accordance with the definition of open access of the Budapest Open Access Initiative (BOAI).

 Subjects covered by this journal: